-While pet cats will groom themselves they still need extra grooming help from their owners.
-How often you need to help will vary between each individual cat.
-Grooming requirements are usually greater for long-haired and medium-haired cats and increase during the shedding seasons when cats shed more hair.
-It is generally recommended to groom long-haired and medium-haired cats on a daily basis while short-haired cats require grooming about once a week.
+While most companion cats will groom themselves, maintaining a regular grooming routine will benefit their health and welfare.
+How, and how often, you need to groom your cat will vary depending on the individual cat.
+Grooming requirements are usually greater for long-haired and medium-haired cats and increase for all cats during the shedding seasons when cats shed more hair.
+It is generally recommended to groom long-haired and medium-haired cats daily, while short-haired cats can usually be groomed about once a week.
 Some cats may need grooming more often; for example, older cats, or cats who might have trouble grooming because they have mobility or flexibility problems such as arthritis.

 Grooming your cat has a number of important benefits: